North Miami Beach, Florida: Geography

-It is bordered to the southeast by the city of North Miami, to the southwest by unincorporated Golden Glades, to the west by the city of Miami Gardens, to the north by unincorporated Ojus, to the northeast by the city of Aventura, and to the east across the Intracoastal Waterway by the city of Sunny Isles Beach.
+The City of North Miami Beach is bordered to the southeast by the city of North Miami, to the southwest by unincorporated Golden Glades, to the west by the city of Miami Gardens, to the north by unincorporated Ojus, to the northeast by the city of Aventura, and to the east across the Intracoastal Waterway by the city of Sunny Isles Beach.

 U.S. Route 1 (Biscayne Boulevard) runs through the east side of the city, leading south 11 mi to downtown Miami and north 14 mi to Fort Lauderdale.
 Interstate 95 runs along the northwest border of the city, with access from Exit 12.

 According to the United States Census Bureau, the city has a total area of 5.37 sqmi.
 4.4 sqmi of it are land and 0.53 sqmi of it (9.78%) are water.

 Although the North Miami Beach boundaries once stretched to the Atlantic Ocean, the city no longer has any beaches within its limits.
 They are now a short distance away, within the city of Sunny Isles Beach across the Intracoastal Waterway.